Mandan City Commission enacts mask mandate

 "Everybody's doing their own thing," he said.
 "Changing a paragraph here, changing a paragraph there."

-The mandate goes into effect on Wednesday and expires in 30 days.
+The mandate took effect Wednesday and expires in 30 days.
 It will be reviewed at the Dec.
 15 commission meeting.

 Mandan residents must wear a mask while in indoor settings open to the public and exposed to people outside their household if 6 feet of distance cannot be maintained.
 There is no penalty for those who do not wear a mask.